Bose QuietComfort Ultra Headphones vs Sony WH-1000XM5: which is better?

 Battery life?
 A decent 24 hours with Immersive Audio turned off and 18 hours with it turned on.
 That's much less than the 30 hours that the Sony WH-1000XM5 deliver.

-While aptX isn't onboard, the Sonys do support higher-quality Bluetooth codecs thanks to Sony's LDAC tech.
-That's alongside Sony's DSEE Extreme engine (which upscales compressed music to near hi-res quality).
+While aptX isn't onboard, the Sonys do support higher-quality Bluetooth codecs including Sony's own LDAC tech.
+That sits alongside Sony's DSEE Extreme engine which upscales compressed music to near hi-res quality and we think makes a positive difference to low-quality audio files.

 ** Winner: Sony WH-1000XM5 **